MicrosoftDocs/azure-aks-docs/articles/aks/improving-fault-tolerance-with-tcp-keepalive.md

     sock.close()
 ```

-In this example, the application activates keepalive probes, which are sent to the server after 60 seconds of inactivity.
-If there are five probe failures, the connection will be closed.
-Keep in mind that the socket-level TCP keepalive probe configurations take precedence over any OS-level settings.
+In this example, the application enables TCP keepalive probes, which are sent to the server after 60 seconds of inactivity.
+If five consecutive probes fail, the connection is closed.
+It's important to note that socket-level TCP keepalive settings override system-level configurations set via `sysctl`.
+Therefore, the application's settings will take precedence.
+To have the application adhere to the system's TCP keepalive configurations, enable the TCP keepalive option on the socket without specifying individual parameters within the application.

 > [!NOTE]
-> The socket level TCP keepalive settings configured through the application in the previous code listing will override the settings that you applied via the kubelet configuration earlier.
-If you don't set the socket level TCP keepalive configuration values and only enable TCP keepalive on the socket, the settings will default to the values set by the kubelet.
+> The application-level TCP keepalive settings in the previous code listing override those configured via the kubelet.
+To maintain consistent TCP keepalive behavior across your applications, set the desired parameters at the operating system level.
+Allow individual applications to override these defaults only when necessary.

 If you are using .NET, the following code will produce the same result: